-The two-week long Chithirai Festival is one of the biggest celebrations in Madurai.
+The two-week long Chithirai Festival is one of the biggest celebrations in Madurai, in Tamil Nadu.
 It reenacts the wedding of Lord Sundareswarar (Lord Shiva) and Goddess Meenakshi (Lord Vishnu's sister).
+According to mythology, Goddess Meenakshi will reign Madurai for the following four months.

 Traditionally, Lord Vishnu has high caste followers, while Lord Shiva is worshiped by those of lower castes.
-What's interesting to note is that Meenakshi's marriage to Lord Shiva unites people of all castes, hence bridging the caste gap.
+What's interesting to note is that Meenakshi's marriage to Lord Shiva unites people of all castes, hence bridging the gap.

 When is the Festival?

 It begins on the fifth day of the bright half (waxing moon, from new moon to full moon) of the Tamil month Chithirai.
 This falls in April or May on the English Gregorian calendar.
-In 2020, the dates of the Chithirai Festival are from April 25 to May 10.
+In 2021, the dates of the Chithirai Festival are April 15-30.

 Where is it Held?

 How is it Celebrated?

-Legend has it that Lord Kallazhagar traveled on a golden horse to participate in the celestial wedding of his sister Meenakshi.
+Legend has it that Lord Kallazhagar traveled on a golden horse to participate in the celestial wedding of his sister Meenakshi, stopping at temples along the way to bless devotees.
 Unfortunately, he gets delayed and misses the wedding.
 Meenakshi and Lord Shiva come to the Vaigai River, where he reached, to try and pacify him.
-However, in his fury he gets into the river to give them his gifts, then goes back home without visiting Madurai.
+In his fury he gets into the river to give them his gifts, and then goes back home without visiting Madurai.
 One of the biggest spectacles of the Chithirai Festival is this procession, particularly the moment that Lord Kallazhagar enters the river.

 In 2021, the most important festival dates are: